Anish Kapoor: Family

 In 1995, Kapoor married German-born medieval art historian Susanne Spicale.
 They have a daughter, Alba, and a son, Ishan.
 The couple separated and divorced in 2013.

 Kapoor later married garden designer Sophie Walker, a former studio assistant, after the two began dating in 2013.
 The couple had one daughter together and after separating in 2022 later divorced.
 In 2023, Kapoor married Oumaima Boumoussaoui.

 Residences

 During his first marriage, Kapoor lived in a house designed by architect Tony Fretton in Chelsea, London.

 In 2009, Kapoor purchased a 14500 sqft Georgian-style residence at Lincoln's Inn Fields for about £3.6 million and had it redesigned by David Chipperfield.
-In 2016, he also purchased a 3,576-square-feet unit at 56 Leonard Street in New York for roughly $14 million.
+In 2016, he also purchased a 3576 sqft unit at 56 Leonard Street in New York for roughly $14 million.
 In addition, he maintains a residence on Harbour Island, Bahamas.